 There’s a lot of talk about ‘hustle’ in the entrepreneurial world and I’m all for working hard.
 But it’s unrealistic to burn the candle at both ends and think we can still give our businesses, families, and world our best.

 3. Make lists…all kinds of lists.

-If you’re a business owner, there’s a strong chance you experience high highs, and pretty low lows.
-When I’m nose-diving into Negativityville, I do whatever I can to climb back towards clear skies.
+If you’re a business owner, there’s a strong chance you experience high highs and pretty low lows.
+When I’m nose-diving into Negativityville, I do whatever I can to climb back towards blue skies.
 When things are feeling a bit stressful, I start listing out all of the things I’m grateful for.
 Sometimes I type out a list in Evernote.
 Sometimes I talk to my wife about all of the clients I’m thankful for.
 Sometimes I think of how far I’ve come in business.
 Sometimes I say a quick prayer of thanks for all of the good in my life.
 Figure out a system for capturing your negative thoughts and replacing them with positive ones.
-This isn’t just a ‘feel good’ piece of advice, this is a strategy for increasing your productivity and staying focused on things that benefit your business.

 Practicing gratitude isn’t just ‘feel good’ piece of advice.
 It’s a proven strategy for increasing productivity and the likelihood of long-term success.